cotes2020/jekyll-theme-chirpy/_posts/00system/Designing-Data-Intensive-Applications.md

 * Label to describe the kind of relationship between the two vertices
 * A collection of properties (key-value pairs)

-think of a graph store as consisting of two relational tables,
+think of a graph store as consisting of `two relational tables`,
 - one for vertices and one for edges,
 - this schema uses the PostgreSQL json datatype to store the properties of each vertex or edge
 - The head and tail vertex are stored for each edge;
 - if you want the set of incoming or outgoing edges for a vertex, you can query the edges table by head_vertex or tail_vertex, respectively.

 ```sql
 CREATE TABLE vertices (
   vertex_id integer PRIMARYKEY,
   properties json
 );

 CREATE TABLE edges (
   edge_id integer PRIMARY KEY,
   tail_vertex integer REFERENCES vertices (vertex_id),